-- An estimate of baseline indoor water use based on the type and number of buildings in the project. - □ A written commitment to employ indoor water use reduction strategies to meet the requirements of the credit as appropriate to the number of points attempted if the project is built.
+- □ A site plan indicating the location of all Category 1 and Category 2 buildings. - ☐ An estimate of baseline indoor water use based on the type and number of buildings in the project. - □ A written commitment to employ indoor water use reduction strategies to meet the requirements of the credit as appropriate to the number of points attempted if the project is built.

-- □ A site plan indicating areas of outdoor water use. - □ A written commitment to employ outdoor water use reduction strategies to meet the requirements of the credit, including a list of strategies planned.
+□ A site plan indicating areas of outdoor water use.

+A written commitment to employ outdoor water use reduction strategies to meet the requirements of the credit, including a list of strategies planned.